ZSKYC/HelioX20/Installation/WindowsFastboot.md

 Please visit the [Downloads Page](../Downloads/README.md) for a list of available MediaTek X20 operating systems. (**Step 1**)

-Executing the following commands from your command lin,e while within the appropriate directory, will flash each individual component to your MediaTek X20 development board.
+Executing the following commands from your command line while within the appropriate directory, will flash each individual component to your MediaTek X20 development board.
 Once you have done this, the `fastboot reboot` command will reboot your board into your newly installed operating system.

 ```shell
 fastboot flash gpt PGPT